Healthy Homes Assessment Haumoana

 Haumoana Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Haumoana and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement for all Haumoana and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate compliance with any Healthy Homes Standard that apply or will be applied during the tenure of an apartment rental.
+• Property managers and landlords have to keep records that demonstrate compliance with all Healthy Homes Standard that apply or will be in force during the tenancy of an apartment rental.

-• Private landlords and property managers are required to make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any new, renewed , or altered lease.
+• Private landlords and property managers are required to make sure their rental properties conform according to Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes